Vivesh2911/TRAVEL_BLOG/README.md

 2. Open the project directory in your preferred code editor.
 3. Open the `index.html` file in a web browser to view the website.

-## Contributing
-Contributions to enhance the website's design, functionality, or content are welcome.
-Please follow the guidelines outlined in the CONTRIBUTING.md file.

-## License
-This project is licensed under the [MIT License](LICENSE).